 - ASSEMBLE AND SERVE: Set out coleslaw, taco shells, shrimp, avocado and sauce.
 Assemble tacos or let eaters assemble their own.
 In each shell, add some coleslaw, 3-4 shrimp, some diced avocado and a bit more coleslaw.
 Drizzle on some sauce.
 Top with chopped cilantro or parsley and a squeeze of lime juice if using.

-Here’s another grilled shrimp dish you might like:
+A few other shrimp recipes you might like: